joshflchan/joshflchan.github.io/about.md

 ---

-{% highlight js %}Coding{% endhighlight %} is something that I've really started to enjoy and pursue this past year after taking a few computer science related courses.
+Coding is something that I've really started to enjoy and pursue this past year after taking a few computer science related courses.
 I enjoy hackathons and hope to attend more throughout the year to develop my skills and figure out which areas of computer science that I want to dive into.
 I've developed a recent interest in Data Science and have started looking into projects through [Kaggle](https://www.kaggle.com/).

 In my spare time I sketch landscapes, take photos, and listen to music.
 Hoping to write in my blog more and feature some of my more creative projects!